codbex/codbex.github.io/_posts/2024-08-15-orders-etl.md

          </a>
       - save the file
    1. get all orders from OpenCart and current exchange rate from the [frankfurter API](https://www.frankfurter.app/) using TypeScript
-      - create a folder called `dao`
+      - create a folder named `dao`
       - create file `oc_orderRepository.ts` in the created folder
       - open the file
       - set [this](https://github.com/codbex/codbex-sample-camel-opencart-etl/blob/ecdf03edcef6006691266bc7559a2e093bbff5e9/orders-etl/dao/oc_orderRepository.ts) content<br>
-      __Note:__ the code of this dao is automatically generated using another awesome codbex functionality, but I will give you more details about this is another blog.
+      __Note:__ the code of this dao is automatically generated using another awesome codbex functionality, but I will give you more details about this is another blog post.
         <a href="{{ site.baseurl }}/images/2024-08-19-orders-etl/ts-oc-dao-file.png" target="_blank">
         <img src="{{ site.baseurl }}/images/2024-08-19-orders-etl/ts-oc-dao-file.png" alt="ts-oc-dao-file.png">
         </a>